Frequently Asked Questions

 Design

-Yes, our Art Department is led by one Art Director, one Etch and Paint Creative Specialist, and three accompanying Production Artists.
+Yes, our Art Department is led by one Art Director, one Etch and Paint Creative Specialist, one Creative Process Specialist, and two accompanying Production Artists.

 We provide custom design services for both screen print and etching, including custom illustration and artwork.
-We have three different design service packages ranging in price depending on scope of project.
 We are happy to work with you on redesign as well, particularly when converting from paper to screen print or helping introduce screen printed labels into your portfolio.

 Yes, frequently and often!
 We are happy to work alongside your designer or design team to help achieve your packaging vision.